tdiec00/Brew-Master-Index/README.md

 #### Your application must meet these requirements:

   1. Built with HTML, CSS, and JavaScript.
-  1. Uses Axios to make a request to an external data source and inserts some of the retrieved data on to the DOM.
+  1. Use Axios to make a request to an external data source and insert some of the retrieved data on to the DOM.
-  1. Fulfills the build requirements you have specified in your MVP.
+  1. Fulfill the build requirements you have specified in your MVP.
-  1. Implements responsive design (i.e. it should be fully functional on desktop, tablet, mobile, etc).
-Use at least 2 media  queries.
+  1. Implement responsive design (i.e. it should be fully functional on desktop, tablet, mobile, etc), using at least 2 media  queries.
   1. Deployed to a site hosting service like ```surge.sh```.
   1. Commits to github every day.
   1. A `README.md` file that contains your project worksheet, a link to your live, deployed site, and any neccessary installation instructions such as ```npm i```.

 #### 📋 List of APIs

 Below is a non-exhaustive list of some free APIs you can use.
-There are _many_ APIs out there, however, so if you find one not on this list that you'd like to use, feel free, but do make sure you are able to successfully make a GET request before commiting to using it.
+There are _many_ APIs out there, however, so if you find one not on this list, feel free to use it.
+No matter what API you decide on, make sure you are able to successfully make a GET request before you commit to using it.

   1. Star Wars: https://swapi.co/
   1. Weather: https://openweathermap.org/api